-NSPML's capital expenditures in 2019 were \$28 million.
-In 2020, NSPML expects to invest approximately \$20 million in capital.
-However, management continues to review NSPML's capital expenditures in light of the evolving COVID-19 pandemic.
+NSPML's capital investments in 2020 were \$7 million (2019 - \$28 million).
+In 2021, NSPML expects to invest approximately \$15 million in capital.

 NSPI is subject to environmental laws and regulations set by both the Government of Canada and the Province of Nova Scotia.
 NSPI continues to work with both levels of government to comply with these laws and regulations, to maximize efficiency of emission control measures and minimize customer cost.
 NSPI anticipates that costs prudently incurred to achieve legislated reductions will be recoverable under NSPI's regulatory framework.